makersacademy/bowling-challenge/README.md

 e.g. scorecardSpec-test-1 tests that when you create the variable scorecard which is a new Scorecard function it has a default this.frames which is an empty array

 # Deployment
-To deploy the program type 'index.html' in your terminal and enter your score for each roll via pressing the buttons that correspond to the score
+To deploy the program type 'open index.html' in your terminal and enter your score for each roll via pressing the buttons that correspond to the score

 You will only see the frame's individual scores once the whole frame has been rolled